2 Shelby County residents test positive for coronavirus

-They were identified as a 16-year-old female and a 58-year-old male, both experiencing mild symptoms, a news release said.
+They were identified as a 57-year-old female and a 58-year-old female.
+Both individuals are reporting mild symptoms, a news release said.

 The health department says social distancing, thoroughly washing hands and not touching your face with unwashed hands are the best ways to prevent the spread of coronavirus disease.